PowerDNS/pdns/docs/guides/svcb.rst

 This support includes doing the standards recommended following of alias-form records in-zone and adding those to the additional section.
 Apart from that, there's the PowerDNS special for "autohints".

+.. _svc-autohints:

 Automatic hints
 ---------------
 PowerDNS can automatically fill in ``ipv4hint`` and ``ipv6hint`` parameters in SVCB records based on A and AAAA records already present in the zone.
+This can be enabled by setting :ref:`setting-svc-autohint` to 'yes'.

 Consider the following zone content::

   example.com      IN HTTPS 0 www.example.com